 Following the death of a loved one, their entire estate will need to be managed.
-In general, this is done through the probate process, and often with the help of an estate planning lawyer, like an estate planning lawyer from Gilbert, AZ.
+In general, this is done through the probate process, and often with the help of an estate planning lawyer, like an estate planning lawyer.
 The probate process is influenced by whether or not the person had a will and who their named beneficiaries are.
 A beneficiary is a person who is entitled to some or all of the estates’ assets.

 Things can become complicated when there are no living beneficiaries or there is no will for the court to use as guidance.
 In cases like this, the court will follow the laws of the state to ensure all assets are divided accordingly.

 Probate occurs when a person dies with a will.
 The court, and usually an estate lawyer, will see loved ones through the process and ensure that creditors are paid off, assets are valued, and beneficiaries receive their assets as the decedent wished.
 This process can take several months or more and tends to be very expensive.
 If the estate is worth less than a certain amount, typically $20,000 – $40,000, and there is no property involved, the probate process might be avoided.

 When there is no will, a similar process to probate will be utilized.
 This is known as intestacy or administration and has steps comparable to probate.
 The primary difference will be that the court decides who gets what.
 This means that they will consider all applicable living relatives to determine who will inherit the estate.

 A Will Existed, but There Were No Beneficiaries